 Haven’t got your shopping done for the holidays?
 Well, you’re not the only one… (Cough, Cough, points at self).
 Yes, yours truly hasn’t finished his holiday shopping either.
 Soon I’m going to be one of the many mobbing the malls trying to finish off those gifts we forgot to cross off the list.
-As much as December is prime time for buying gifts, it also is for theft.
-To prevent your credit card and holiday gifts from being under some thief’s Christmas Tree this year, we have some tips to help.
+As much as December is prime time for buying gifts, it is also prime for ID theft.
+To prevent your credit card and holiday gifts from being under some thief’s Christmas Tree this year, our debt counselors have some tips to help.

 When Out Shopping…